Harland & Wolff: 2000s to 2020s

+In April 2023, the Belfast yard completed its first new vessel since Anvil Point in 2003.
+It is a barge for the waste management company, Cory, the first of an order for 23 such craft.
+From 2025 the yard is expecting to construct three new solid stores replenishment vessels for the Royal Fleet Auxiliary as part of the Team Resolute Consortium.

+On 16 September 2024, it was reported that Harland & Wolff entered administration for the second time in 5 years.
+The company was expected to continue operations normally, with its non-core operations winding down and up to 60 jobs being lost.
+On 19 December 2024, it was announced that the Spanish state-owned shipbuilding company Navantia had agreed to buy Harland & Wolff's four shipyards and retain all employees.

+In January 2025, it was announced that Navantia had completed its purchase of the British company.

 Archives

 A collection of Harland & Wolff papers are held at Public Record Office of Northern Ireland (PRONI).
-Their "Introduction to the Harland and Wolff Papers" issued 2007, notes: "The Harland & Wolff archive in PRONI comprises c.2,000 files, c.200 volumes and c.16,000 documents, 1861–1987, documenting most aspects of the history of Belfast's famous shipbuilding firm".
+The Harland & Wolff archive in PRONI comprises c.2,000 files, c.200 volumes and c.16,000 documents, 1861–1987, documenting most aspects of the history of Belfast's famous shipbuilding firm.
 A further major archive is held at the Ulster Folk and Transport Museum (UFTM).
 This has a photographic collection and a ships' plans collection (i.e., technical drawings).
 Around 8,000 prints of Harland & Wolff-built ships covering the period 1890-1945 are held in bound volumes in the UFTM's library.
 However the UFTM's collection of ships' plans is not currently available to the public nor is there a copy service.
 Selected early ship's plans (dating from 1860 to 1882) are reproduced in a pictorial book by McCluskie (1998).
 Records relating to the Govan yard of Harland & Wolff plc are maintained by the Archives of the University of Glasgow (GUAS).